taichi-dev/taichi/README.md

 # Folder Structure
 Key folders are
- - *examples* : example programs written in Taichi
+ - *examples* : example programs written in DiffSim
-   - *cpp*: benchmarking examples in the SIGGRAPH Asia paper (mpm_benchmark.cpp, smoke_renderer.cpp, cnn.cpp)
-   - *fem*: the FEM benchmark
  - *include*: language runtime
  - *src*: the compiler implementation (The functionality is briefly documented in each file)
    - *analysis*: static analysis passes